mazwat/mazwat.github.io/cybernetics-lm-2.md

 But what if we have multiple operands?

 Ross Ashby another key figure in Cybernetics whose book - *An introduction to Cybernetics* in 1956 described the machine with input and how multiple operands can change states.
 So he abstracted states and their transisitions we can have transformations **R1, R2** and **R3** and they change the states of a machine from **a** to **b** or **c** or d they can be measured in a table like this.
-This logical thinking underpins the way we manage transitions in matrices in computer generated imagery.
-Vector transforms are a good example of this thinking.

 $$\begin{matrix}
  \downarrow & a & b & c\\
 \hline